 A 2006 study had sleep disturbed students listen to classical music as they were falling asleep.
 Students who listened to music had slept significantly better than those who did not listen to anything.
 This experiment is one of many that demonstrates how music can help people get quality rest.

 Not only did our parents tell us that TV would rot our brains out, now doctors and scientists from across the globe say it could be detrimental to sleep health.

-Experts at Harvard University, point out that the blue light that is transmitted through screens can delay the sleep-inducing hormone, melatonin.
+Experts at Harvard Medical School, point out that the blue light that is transmitted through screens can delay the sleep-inducing hormone, melatonin.
 This light is defined by its short wavelengths that emit high amounts of energy.
 These wavelengths can penetrate deep into the eye, causing the mind to be more alert and potentially resetting the body’s internal clock, aka our circadian rhythm.

 When melatonin production fails, the body and mind are not as prepared as they should be to induce sleep.